ENGO150/ClearTemp/README.md

 There's also simplified way to compile and run ClearTemp.
 Run **cleartemp-simplified** (use file supported by your OS; Linux = cleartemp-simplified.**sh**, Windows = cleartemp-simplified.**bat**) and run it. **If you don't have properly configured git and gcc, this will not work!**

 # Running
 To run compiled program, **you have to run it from project directory**.
-If you will not do this (making shortcut etc.), program will probably print **"EDBLOC is NULL"** (language configuration files weren't found) and end (crash).
+If you will not do this (making shortcut etc.), program will probably print **"Resource folder not found"** (language configuration files weren't found) and end.
 Running is possible by double clicking from project directory (you can't use flags here), or in terminal - still using project directory (the method below is working in Linux terminal and Microsoft powershell; if you're using the powershell method, you probably have to use ClearTemp.exe instead of ClearTemp):

 `./out/ClearTemp [--console] [--usernameFlag:NAME] [--block:PASSWORD] [--unblock:PASSWORD] [--excex] [--debug] [--exit] [--language:LANG] [--logs]`